Easy-Systems/documentations/docusaurus/docs/easyyaudab/ai_functions/default_chat_function.md

 <details>
 	<summary>Overview of general permissions</summary>

-	These permissions are needed for users to use the main chat function in a channel
+	These permissions are needed for users to use the default chat function in a channel
 	- View Channel permissions
 	- Send Messages permissions
 </details>